Santiago Lambre

+Santiago Lambre Della Croce (born 23 July 1975) is a Brazilian-born Mexican equestrian and trainer.
+He has won over 100 international competitions during his career and represented Mexico in various regional and international tournaments including three Panamerican Games and the 2000 Olympic Games.

+Biography

-Santiago Lambre was born in Porto Alegre, Brazil on July 23, 1975.
+Lambre was born in Porto Alegre, Brazil on 23 July 1975.
 His father, Nestor Lambre was a professional show jumping rider with proven success and recognition in South America and Europe, who influenced Santiago’s love for the sport who started riding when he was 5 years old.

-Soon after finishing his high school studies, Santiago decided to move to Europe searching for new challenges in his equestrian career, where he lived and worked in various countries, namely: Belgium, France, the Netherlands and Germany, achieving quick success as young rider.
-His positive developments as a young rider rapidly made him become a professional in international competitions where he continued his growth as both rider and trainer.
+Soon after finishing his high school studies, Santiago decided to move to Europe searching for new challenges in his equestrian career, where he lived and worked in various countries, including Belgium, France, the Netherlands and Germany, achieving quick success as young rider.

+He soon turned professional, competing in international competitions where he continued his growth as both rider and trainer.

+In 2008, Lambre failed to qualify for the Mexican Olympic team.
+But later that year, he won the Enbridge Cup in Calgary.
+In September 2015, he came second in the Longines Grand Prix in Barcelona.
+In 2020, he won the NetJets Grand Prix CSI2 in Palm Beach, Florida.
+In 2024, he won the H H The Amir Sword showjumping title in Doha.

 Championships

-Santiago has represented Mexico in various Nations Cups and world Tournaments and has won over 100 international competitions during his career as a Mexican rider.
+Santiago has represented Mexico in various regional and international tournaments and has won over 100 international competitions during his career: